simp/simp-doc/docs/changelogs/latest.rst

   :depth: 2
   :local:

-Unpacked ISOs Use a Full Base Path
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+ISOs Unpack into Unique Repository Paths
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The directory structure of yum repositories unpacked from SIMP ISOs has changed.

+Previously, all SIMP RPMs were placed into a single yum repository on the SIMP server, under :file:`/var/www/yum/SIMP/`.
+This directory structure wasn't flexible enough to serve multiple operating systems/releases simultaneously without significant customization.

-Prior to this release, the :file:`SIMP` RPMs were all placed into :file:`/var/www/yum/SIMP`.
-This made it difficult to support multiple operating system releases.
-Starting from this release, items are now placed into :file:`/var/www/yum/SIMP/<os name>/<os version>/<arch>` which mirrors the layout of the base operating system repositories.
+Starting from this release, repositories will be placed under the directory structure :file:`/var/www/yum/SIMP/<os name>/<os version>/<arch>/`, which mirrors the layout of the base operating system repositories.

-The :program:`unpack_dvd` script has been updated to ensure that only compatible items are unpacked into the underlying repository and to fail with guidance if incompatibilities are discovered.
+The :program:`unpack_dvd` script has been updated to ensure that only compatible items are unpacked into the underlying repository.
+If the script detects incompatibilities, it will fail and provide guidance.

 Rsyslog < 8.24.0 is no Longer Supported
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The vendor recommends using :program:`rsyslog` 8 or later, therefore support for :program:`rsyslog` versions under 8.24.0 are no longer supported by the default module.
+Due to vendor recommendations, :pupmod:`simp/rsyslog` no longer supports :program:`rsyslog` versions under 8.24.0

-If you need to support older :program:`rsyslog` versions, please use :module:`simp/rsyslog` 7.6.4 in an alternate puppet environment.
+If you need to support older versions of :program:`rsyslog`, please use :pupmod:`simp/rsyslog` 7.6.4 in an alternate :term:`Puppet environment`.

 SSSD < 1.16.0 is no Longer Supported
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Multiple issues exist in versions of :program:`sssd` prior to 1.16.0 and users should upgrade to the latest release.
+There are multiple issues in versions of :program:`sssd` prior to 1.16.0.
+Users should upgrade to the latest release.

 .. _changelog-6.6.0-significant-updates: